What is blood pressure?

 Who is at risk of getting high blood pressure?

-- You are age 60 or older
+- Are age 60 or older.

-- You take oral contraceptives
+- Use oral contraceptives (birth control pills).

 What treatments are available for patients with high blood pressure?

 High blood pressure is a major risk factor for cardiovascular disease.
 Without treatment, you can have a transient ischemic attack (TIA) or stroke, heart attack, enlarged heart, heart failure, peripheral vascular disease (such as poor circulation and pain in your legs), aneurysms, kidney disease, and broken blood vessels in your eyes.
 Treatment includes making changes recommended by your healthcare provider.

 - Reach and stay at your ideal body weight

 - Eat a well-balanced, heart-healthy diet that is low in salt, fat and cholesterol, and contains lots of fresh fruits and vegetables.
 Your diet is an important part of blood pressure control.
 The Dietary Approaches to Stop Hypertension (DASH) eating plan and limiting sodium (salt) help control blood pressure.
 Ask your doctor to refer you to a dietitian for a more personalized eating plan.

 - Having no more than two alcoholic drinks per day (for most men) and no more than one drink per day for women and lighter-weight men.
 One drink is considered to be 12 ounces of beer or wine cooler, 5 ounces of wine or 1.5 ounces of 80-proof liquor.

 - Other lifestyle changes, such as controlling lipid levels (LDL, cholesterol, triglycerides) and managing other health conditions, such as diabetes.

 Medications and follow-up care: